-Our regular and guest faculty exemplify the best of embodied therapeutic practitioners.
+Our faculty exemplify the best of embodied therapeutic practitioners.
 This section explains the deeper meaning of somatic practice and introduces the main approaches we bring to our clinical work.

 Somatics is a general term that refers to the broadest set of practices that integrate the awareness of our internal sensations, body structure and movement, emotions, thoughts and identities into a unified approach to personal transformation.
 Going beyond the simple reference to soma, somatics share the common notion that our bodies and minds are integrated into a body-mind system.
 Somatic practitioners work from the perspective that while we live in our bodies, our bodies exist in contexts that are larger, relational and influential.